barriehadfield/reactrb-showcase/README.md

 #Reactrb Showcase

 This is a simple rails app showcasing Reactrb, Opal and associated technologies.
 This showcase application is not intended as a comprehensive tutorial but rather a set of examples that show how Reactrb and associated technologies work together.
-This showcase is intended to be a companion project to the excellent Reactrb tutorials already written (see end).
+This showcase is intended to be a companion project to the excellent Reactrb tutorials already written (see [Further Reading](#further-reading)).

 + [Introduction](#introduction)
 	+ Introductions to Reactrb